delight-im/PHP-DB/README.md

 $db->getProfiler()->sort();
 ```

-### Server information
+### Server and client information

-In order to retrieve some information about the database server that you're connected to, you can use one of the following methods:
+In order to retrieve some information about the database server that you're connected to or about the database client used by PHP, you can use one of the following methods:

 ```php
 $db->getDriverName();